taviroquai/mapigniter2/documentation/quickstart.md

 Content pages can be fully optimized for Search Engines by using the SEO fields under Admin => Contents => Create Content => Tab SEO.

-#### How do I print a map?
-(TODO)

 #### What's the usage of Users, Roles and Permissions?

 MapIgniter2 uses a role based permissions system.
-This permissions system is useful on a small/medium size organization, where large number of users have diferente roles to access and change information.
+This permissions system are useful for small/medium size organizations, where large number of users have diferente roles to access and update information.
 Permissions are defined based on HTTP URI route and method.
-Menus and save operations can be assign to role(s).
+Menus and form operations can be assign to role(s).
 Contents write permission can be assign to a role.
 Specific Content write permission can be assign just to the owner (user).
 TODO: implement roles and permissions inheritance.

-#### Who is using, and how are users using, my MapIgniter2 web application?
+#### How can I see who and how are users using my MapIgniter2 web application?

 On the backoffice dashboard you can see a chart overview about visitors/content relation.
 Change the start and end date of dashboard visits chart to get the visits interval chart.